15 Species of Pipit and Wagtail Found in India

 The grey wagtail species looks very much similar to the yellow wagtail but the underside are yellow in color and always seen around lakes, river and watery habitats.
 The bird feed on a variety of aquatic flies and invertebrates, nest near fast running water or rivers.

-Western-yellow Wagtail
+Western-yellow Wagtail (Motacilla flava)

 Western-Yellow-Wagtail